 Qualified students must satisfy certain administrative requirements for enrollment and retention in the Advanced Course.
 There are several ways to accelerate the program if a student has missed taking some or all of the Basic Courses:

-- ROTC offers a 28-day Leaders Training Course (LTC) for motivated and qualified students who wish to commit to the program no later than the second semester of their sophomore year.
-LTC is conducted either during the summer between their freshman and sophomore or between the sophomore and junior years.
-LTC is at Fort Knox, Kentucky and is offered at no cost to the student.
-Students may compete for an Army ROTC Scholarship, when available, for the remaining two years of college at the Leaders Training Course or for other scholarships as opportunities are available.
-Upon completion of LTC, rising juniors earn constructive ROTC credit for the Military Science I and II Basic Courses and are accelerated into the Advanced Course.
-Rising sophomores who complete LTC during the summer between their freshman and sophomore years earn constructive ROTC credit for the Military Science I courses.
+- ROTC offers a 28-day Basic Camp Course (BCC) for motivated and qualified students who wish to commit to the program no later than the second semester of their sophomore year.
+BCC is conducted either during the summer between their freshman and sophomore or between the sophomore and junior years.
+BCC is at Fort Knox, Kentucky and is offered at no cost to the student.
+Students may compete for an Army ROTC Scholarship, when available, for the remaining two years of college based on availability and merit.
+Upon completion of BCC, rising juniors earn constructive ROTC credit for the Military Science I and II Basic Courses and are accelerated into the Advanced Course.
+Rising sophomores who complete BCC during the summer between their freshman and sophomore years earn constructive ROTC credit for the Military Science I courses.

 - Another option for acceleration into the Advanced Course is the Alternate Entry Option (AEO).
 Students pursuing this option must be highly motivated and physically fit, possess a 3.0 grade point average, and be approved by the Professor of Military Science.
-Contracted junior cadets attend the Leaders Training Course the summer between their junior and senior years and then attend the Leader Development and Assessment Course (LDAC), also known as “Warrior Forge” at Fort Lewis, Washington, during the summer immediately following their senior year.
-They then are commissioned as an Army officer at the end of LDAC.
+Contracted junior cadets attend the BCC the summer between their junior and senior years at Fort Knox, Kentucky, Cadet Summer Training (CST) after their senior year and are commissioned as an Army officer upon graduation from CST and subsequent graduation from ISU.

 - Another option to enter Army ROTC is by completing sister service ROTC, such as Air Force ROTC, and requesting a transfer to Army ROTC prior to the beginning of the senior year.
 Consideration is on a case-by-case basis and requires approval of the Army ROTC Professor of Military Science.